dreispt/oetor/README.md

 OpenERP-inator
 ==============

-Dominate the entire ERP tri-state area by easilly installing and creating an army of OpenERP server instances in your server.
-The self-destruct button is intended only for test databases.
+*Dominate the entire ERP tri-state area by easilly installing and creating an army of OpenERP server instances in your server.
+The self-destruct button is intended only for test databases.*

-Main features:

-* Easy full installation command, to get you an up an running instance in a blink.
-* Download sources from Launchpad or nightly builds.
-* Verify Source code version/revision numbers and retrieve updates.
-* Create new server instances.
-* Run tests for a server instance or modified version of it.
-* Add a modules directory to an intance by simply copying it into a directory.
-* List running instances with info on the xmlrpc ports used.

-Release notes:

-* Installation, including mutiple homes, source code download and instance creation are properly handled.
-* Passing a `--xmprpc-port` option to the `start` script works as expected, but reading this option from the `ps ax|grep openerp` outpout will be misleading, so this need to be fixed.
-* The branch/copy feature (to create severall versions inside an instance) is yet to be finalized and documented.
-* The `test` feature is yet to be finalized and may change in how the `start`script works.
+OpenERP-inator is an utility script to manage a server with multiple OpenERP server instances and variants.
+The motivation behind `oetor` was to make it easy to branch, develop and test OpenERP branches, and avoid the chaos that quickly piles up when working on multiple projects.

 Installation